ory/.github/profile/README.md

   tools, and join a vibrant community of engineers solving modern security challenges.

-> Got questions about Ory or need help choosing the right solution for
+> Got questions or need help choosing the right solution for your needs?
+The Ory
-> your needs?
-Our team is here to help!
+> team is here to help!
+[Contact Ory today](https://ory.sh/contact) to speak to
-> [Contact us today](https://ory.sh/contact) to speak to an expert.
+> an expert.

 ## Ory tools and services

 ### Ory Network

-The [Ory Network](https://www.ory.sh/network) is a managed IAM service that
+[Ory Network](https://www.ory.sh/network) is a managed IAM service that
 provides:

 - **Pre-built components**: Ready-to-use login, registration, and account recovery flows.
-- **Scalable infrastructure**: Infinite scalability with low-latency APIs.
+- **Scalable infrastructure**: Automatic scalability with low-latency APIs.
-- **Advanced security**: Threat prevention and privacy compliance (GDPR).
+- **Advanced security**: Threat prevention and privacy compliance such as GDPR.
 - **Developer support**: SDKs for popular languages and customizable ReactJS components.